-NOTICE: This heater is intended for the use as supplemental heat.
+NOTICE: This appliance is intended for supplemental heating.
 Use this heater along with your primary heating system.
 Do not install this heater as your primary heat source.
 If you have a central heating system, you may run system's circulating blower while using heater.
 This will help circulate the heat throughout the house.
 In the event of a power outage, you can use this heater as your primary heat source for the duration of the outage.

-WARNING: A qualified service person must install heater.
+★ WARNING: A qualified service person must install heater.
 Follow all local codes.